asyncapi/website/pages/jobs/ui-ux-dx-designer.md

 * A good understanding of how APIs work and what AsyncAPI does is important.
 It’s okay if you’re not an expert as long as you take initiative and are excited to learn about how things work together.
 * Detailed understanding of quantitative research techniques.
 * Ability to plan ahead and expand UX Research into a mature practice.
-* Experience with team collaboration, product management, and support processes (Github and Zenhub helpful).
+* Experience with team collaboration, product management, and support processes (GitHub and Zenhub helpful).
 * Advanced experience in multiple and mixed methods of research including but not limited to surveys, polls, interjection and in-app surveys, interviews, and log file analysis.

 ## Pay and benefits